 Agile Scenarios and Storyboards User stories are great at capturing product functionality.
 But they are less suited to describe the user interaction in more detail.
 This is where scenarios and storyboards come into play: Both are great tools to describe the interaction steps.
 In this post, I explain what scenarios and storyboards are, and how they can be used effectively in an agile context, and how the two techniques relate to user stories.
 Scenarios in a Nutshell Scenarios and storyboards are great to explore and describe how a user interacts with a product.
 It’s Tuesday morning, and Mary is working on her computer.
 The scenario above describes the steps Mary has to take to book a seat on one of our public training courses.
 Note that I have tried to make the scenario descriptive and engaging while focussing on the key aspects of the interaction.
 Storyboards Summarised Storyboards are similar to scenarios: They illustrate the interaction required to achieve a goal.
 What about User Stories?
 Summary

 The Benefits of Floating and Why You Need to Try it (This is a video of Joe Rogan explaining the life changing benefits of floating) If you haven’t heard of floatation therapy yet or maybe you have but you’ve yet to try it, let me give you a brief description of what it is.
 Floatation therapy is where you enter into what is known as an isolation tank or pod which is filled with around 800 to 1000 pounds of Epsom salt that is dissolved in about 10 inches of water.
 The water is heated to the same temperature range as your body (around 35.5 degrees Celsius).
 This set up allows you to experience a near zero gravity feeling.
+Since the water is the same temperature as your body, if you are able to relax enough, you can escape the feeling that it’s there.
 Now, I have had the unique privilege of working at a float center in Edmonton, Alberta, Canada called Floatique Rest Center.
 Deep Relaxation If there is one thing that floating does best it would have to be deep relaxation.
-By turning off all of your external stimuli you give your mind and body, really for the first time ever, a chance to breathe a deep sigh of relief.
 Whole Body Pain Relief Headaches and migraines.
 Stress Management